-Of the four properties of elegance discussed in this article, the first (proof length) presents the most difficulty.
+Of the four properties of elegance discussed in this technical report, the first (proof length) presents the most difficulty.
 The concern for proof length presents the type of challenge that is not directly addressable with an automated reasoning program and (apparently) is not effectively addressable with an algorithm.
-To dispel the thought that the use of a (frequently impractical) breadth-first (or level-saturation) approach suffices, consider the case in which such an approach yields at level 3 a proof of length 7 and at level 4 a proof of length 4; see Chapter 3 of [Wos96a] for a more detailed discussion.
 On the other hand, (as will be seen) the concern for the second through the fourth properties of elegance is directly addressable with a program such as OTTER and, at least in theory, can be attacked algorithmically.
 (The fifth property of elegance, compactness, also presents difficulty, not admitting an algorithmic attack that is practical.)